Read time: 15 minutes | Key insight: What they’re looking for reveals their core fear

 Green Flags

-- Having ambitions and goals of your own
+- Having your own ambitions and goals

-- Looking put-together and successful
+- Looking put-together (effort signals respect)

 Red Flags